Summer Apples

 LaSalle Canyon Wall, photo taken by my friend Barbara Schlund Starved Rock is one of my favorite places to hike, and when my friend Barbara was visiting, we stopped by [...]

 I am absolutely in love with fall, particularly this year when the summer's heat kept me indoors so much.
-I've promised myself to be outside as much as possible to savor fall, [...]
+I've promised myself to be outside as much as possible [...]

-Our asparagus fern rules the sunporch The other day I was reading E.B.
-White's One Man's Meat again, and in the particular essay I happened upon, he was talking about [...]
+Our asparagus fern Prickly rules the sunporch.
+The other day I was reading E.B.
+White's One Man's Meat again.
+In the particular essay I happened upon, he was talking [...]

 Our property out in the country of northwestern Indiana got hit by a tornado last weekend.
-Thankfully, none of the buildings were damaged, but as we walked around earlier this [...]
+Thankfully, none of the buildings were damaged.
+As we walked assessing the damage, [...]